 As part of the course, we will be using various technologies and tools and you will need to create several accounts.
-Some of these will not be used until the second half of the semester, but it will be helpful to have all of the accounts established up front in case you have any problems.
+Some of these will not be used until the second half of the semester, but it will be helpful to have all of the accounts established at the beginning in case you have any problems.

-The accounts and downloads are all free.
-If you are asked to for something, you are probably requesting the wrong thing.
+Most of the accounts and downloads are all free.
+If you are asked to pay for something, you are probably requesting the wrong thing.

 All assignment submissions and grades will be done via canvas.
-If you are registered for this class, you were added to Canvas.
+If you are registered for this class, you should be in Canvas.
 If you do not see this course in your list on Canvas, please let the teaching staff know ASAP.